 Our Gay Travel Guide for Dutchess County

 New York doesn’t end with New York City’s borders.
 Let us tell you that.
-We visited the Mid-Hudson Valley region twice in the last three years, and we always started our adventure jumping on an MTA train at Grand Central Terminal in New York City.
+We visited the Mid-Hudson Valley region twice in the last three years, and we always started our adventure jumping on an MTA Metro-North train at Grand Central Terminal in New York City.
 The overwhelmingly beautiful countryside of New York’s backyard, LGBTQ+ friendly people all around the region, amazing farm-to-table cuisine and modern, as well as historical accommodations, made us feel at home.
 And while we could feel the open-minded influence of New York City’s queer community, we experienced unique cultural highlights and talked to the local gay couple Tanner and Pedro.
-Of course, we visited the former home and library of the former President of the United States, Franklin D. Roosevelt, and spent a whole morning at Innisfree Gardens.
-Last but not least, we grabbed our rainbow flag and enjoyed the view from the popular Walkway Over the Hudson bridge.
+Of course, we visited the home, library, and museum of the 32nd United States President, Franklin D. Roosevelt, and spent a whole morning at Innisfree Garden.
+Last but not least, we grabbed our rainbow flag and enjoyed the view from the world’s longest elevated bridge, the Walkway Over the Hudson.
 But that’s not all we have to show you!
 So, join us on our adventures in gay-friendly Dutchess County, New York, and see the Mid-Hudson Valley with our Gay Dutchess County Travel Guide through a couple of men’s eyes.

 – in collaboration with Dutchess Tourism –